pucheng-tan/WordFlow-wiki/Requirements/Use-Case-Scenarios.md

 | 5. | if the admin clicks yes, the group will be deleted |

-# 05: Administrator can assign typing challenges and look at the results
+# 05: Administrator can assign typing challenges
 - admins can use these challenges to gage their group's performance and improvement

 | ID: | 05.1 |